Tech-TTGames/Tickets-Plus/README.md

 6. Fill out config.json based on the information about your server.
 (Refer to example_config.json)
 7. Start your bot!
     1. Probably add a background service that will restart the bot on boot.
 I use systemctl for my bots.

-### Copyright notice

- The logo.jpg file is not under the LICENSE agreement and is to be considered to belong to Tech.
-TTGames.